 - 1. Complete a minimum of 128 credit hours; - 2.
 Complete a minimum of 40 upper level credits (junior/senior level courses numbered 300 or 400); - 3.
 Complete a minimum of the final 32 hours in residence; - 4.
-Attain a minimum cumulative grade point average (GPA) of 2.00; - Complete all general education (core) curriculum requirements as contained in the catalog effective at time of matriculation (these requirements are presented in the General Education Program section of this catalog); - 6.
+Attain a minimum cumulative grade point average (GPA) of 2.00; - 5.
+Complete all general education curriculum requirements as contained in the catalog effective at the time of matriculation (these requirements are presented in the General Education Program section of this catalog); - 6.
 Meet all requirements and performance standards for the major as contained in the catalog effective at time of matriculation (these requirements are presented in the Courses of Study section of this catalog under the appropriate discipline); - 7.
-Complete all degree requirements within eight (8) years of matriculation; and - 8.
-Declare their intent to graduate by completing a Degree Application (available on the Academic Records Office web page) the semester prior to the anticipated graduation term.

-- Graduate level coursework from McKendree University or any other institution of higher education may not be applied towards an undergraduate degree at McKendree University. - Students have the option to change to a subsequent catalog governing their degree requirements, but must meet all requirements of the new catalog (both general education and major requirements). - Any course applied toward the completion of one major or minor may not also be applied toward the fulfillment of elective requirements in another major or minor.
+Complete all degree requirements within 8 years of matriculation; and - 8.
+Declare the intent to graduate by completing a Degree Application (available on the Academic Records Office web page) the semester prior to the anticipated graduation term. - Graduate level coursework from McKendree University or any other institution of higher education may not be applied towards an undergraduate degree at McKendree University. - Students have the option to change to a subsequent catalog governing their degree requirements but must meet all requirements of the new catalog (both general education and major requirements).